lab1092/blender-manual_ja/manual/modifiers/generate/mask.rst

 Inverse
    Normally, vertices belonging to the selected Vertex Group (or group associated with the active pose-bone) will be shown.
-The :guilabel:`Invert` toggle allows you to reverse this behavior, instead showing all vertices which do not belong to the Vertex Group, and hiding those that do.
+The *Invert* toggle allows you to reverse this behavior, instead showing all vertices which do not belong to the Vertex Group, and hiding those that do.

 .. warning::

    The Mask modifier only takes into account whether a vertex is part of the group or not, the weight is not taken into account.

    Thus, a vertex with a weight of ``0.0`` will be treated the same as a vertex with a weight of ``1.0``, because even though it has no weight it is still a member of that group.